Feynman-Kac representation for Hamilton-Jacobi-Bellman IPDE: Nonlinear IPDE and Feynman--Kac formula

-In this section, we shall show how minimal solutions to our BSDE class with partially nonpositive jumps provides actually a new probabilistic representation (or Feynman-Kac formula) to fully nonlinear integro-partial differential equation (IPDE) of Hamilton-Jacobi-Bellman (HJB) type, when dealing with a suitable Markovian framework.
+In this section, we shall show how minimal solutions to our BSDE class with partially nonpositive jumps provides actually a new probabilistic representation (or the Feynman--Kac formula) to fully nonlinear integro-partial differential equation (IPDE) of Hamilton--Jacobi--Bellman (HJB) type, when dealing with a suitable Markovian framework.